ozoneplatform/ozp-iwc/docs/iwc_guide/additional_guides/app_integration_guide/making_iwc_api_calls_asynchronous_responses.md

 ###Making IWC Api Calls With expected Asynchronous Responses
 Some api calls expect data returned, for example a `get` action.
-For these cases, the action call returns a promise.
+Because of this, the action call returns a promise.
 This allows operating on asynchronous IWC responses to be as easy as

 ```
-client.api("data.api").get("/buz").then(function(response){
+client.data().get("/buz").then(function(response){
     console.log(response);
 });
 ```